volodka8937/futurerestore/ReadMe.md

 You can do it [here](https://github.com/s0uthwest/futurerestore/issues).

 ### Restoring on Windows 10
-1. Try to restore the phone, error -8 occurs
+1. Try to restore the phone, error -8 occurs;
-2. Leave the phone plugged in, it'll stay on the Recovery screen
+2. Leave the phone plugged in, it'll stay on the Recovery screen;
-3. Head over to Device manager under control panel in Windows
+3. Head over to Device manager under control panel in Windows;
-4. Locate "Apple Recovery (iBoot) USB Composite Device" (at the bottom)
+4. Locate "Apple Recovery (iBoot) USB Composite Device" (at the bottom);
-5. Right click, choose "Uninstall device" - You may see a tick box that allows you to uninstall the driver software as well, tick that

---All the three Apple mobile device entries under USB devices will disappear
+5. Right click, choose "Uninstall device" - You may see a tick box that allows you to uninstall the driver software as well, tick that (All the three Apple mobile device entries under USB devices will disappear);
-6. Unplug the phone and re-plug it in
+6. Unplug the phone and re-plug it in;
-7. Go back to futurerestore and send the restore command again (just press the up arrow to get it back, then enter)
+7. Go back to futurerestore and send the restore command again (just press the up arrow to get it back, then enter).

---Error -8 is now fixed, but the process will fail again after the screen of your device has turned green
+    Error -8 is now fixed, but the process will fail again after the screen of your device has turned green;
 8. Go back to device manager and repeat the driver uninstall process as described above (step 4 to 6)
-9. Go back to futurerestore once again and repeat the restore process
+9. Go back to futurerestore once again and repeat the restore process;
-10. The phone will reboot and error -10 will also be solved.
+10. The phone will reboot and error -10 will also be solved;
 11. The restore will now proceed and succeed.

 ## Compiling
 Simple use  `bash autogen.sh && make` or use Xcode project.
+For installing use `make install`.

 ### Some about curl for ubuntu
 Follow [this guide](https://dev.to/jake/using-libcurl3-and-libcurl4-on-ubuntu-1804-bionic-184g) to use tsschecker on Ubuntu 18.04 (Bionic) as it requires libcurl3 which cannot co-exist with libcurl4 on this OS.